The Great Pyrenees has a long and noble lineage as historically they were favored by rich families for their companionship and patience.

 Owners should attempt to bathe their dog as infrequently as possible as to avoid drying out the skin.

 When bathing your dog, be sure to fully dry the coat afterwards.
 Leaving their thick coat damp can result in mold growing within their coat!

 2. Great Pyrenees Puppies Cost Between $600 and $1,500 USD

 Great Pyrenees puppies are a bundle of fluff and fun!
 These puppies are known to be cheeky and funny dogs, who love to push boundaries (much like their fully grown selves).

 Bringing home your puppy at eight weeks old means introducing them to all the joy in the world, known as socializing.
 Puppies will need minimal exercise while they grow, but will need lots of exposure to the world around them.
-Take your puppy to meet lots of people and see many places (at puppy’s own pace) to encourage healthy socialization.
+Take your puppy to meet lots of people and see many places (at puppy’s own pace) to socialize a dog.

 A Great Pyrenees puppy from your average breeder will cost between $600 and $1,500 USD.
 However, those with pedigree, or more desirable working bloodlines, will sell for between $3,000 and $5,000 USD!

 Which such a high price-tag for premium bloodlines, these dogs often attract irresponsible breeders and puppy farms.
 Consequently, it may be beneficial to do some research into responsible breeders before purchasing a puppy.